PataphysicalSociety/soupault.app/site/reference-manual.md

   caching = true

   # Optionally, change the cache directory
+  # The default is `.soupault-cache`
   cache_directory = ".soupault-cache"
 ```

-If you want to clear the cache and build everything from scratch, you can run `soupault --force`.

-Since soupault 4.5.0, you can also completely disable caching even if it's enabled in the config:
+Since soupault 4.5.0, you can also completely disable caching even if it is enabled in the config:
 if you run `soupault --no-caching`, it will not attempt to create the cache directory
 or cache any outputs.

 Soupault creates a subdirectory in the cache for each page to associate cached objects with their sources.
 When a page source file changes, its sub-cache is automatically invalidated and cleared,
-so in most cases you don't need to worry about stale cache
+so in most cases you do not need to worry about stale cache
 or about the cache directory getting bloated with unused data.

-However, there are situations when you need to force cache invalidation and eviction with `soupault --force`:
+However, there are situations when the cache can become stale in ways that soupault will not detect automatically:

 * When you change the `[preprocessors]` section or a `preprocess_element` widget config.
 * When you update external tools and their new versions produce different outputs.

+In those cases, you can force cache invalidation and eviction by running `soupault --force`.
+With that option, soupault will delete the cache directory and build everything from scratch.

-Note that [asset processor](#asset-processing) outputs are not cached, at least for now.
+Note that [asset processor](#asset-processing) outputs are not cached.
-That's because asset processor output file name is controlled by the user (or the command),
-not by soupault.
+That is because asset processor output file name is controlled by the user (or the command), not by soupault.

 Future versions may extend that configuration syntax to allow asset caching.
 For now, if you need an advanced asset pipeline, you may want to use an external tool instead.

 ## Asset processing

 By default, soupault simply copies non-page files unchanged.
-However, it's possible to run them through external tools instead,
+However, it is possible to run them through external tools instead,
 such as image optimizers, Sass/Less/etc. compilers, and similar tools.

 Example: running all `*.png` files through [pngcrush](https://pmt.sourceforge.io/pngcrush/) — a popular PNG optimizer.